kbmackenzie/aranea/README.md

 It also has extra features when used with [GNU Awk][1], as explained [here](./docs/gawk-extras.md).

 Additionally, Aranea **can be used with other languages**—so long as you only use language-agnostic directives.
-See [this section of the documentation](./docs/usage-with-other-languages.md) to learn more!
+See [this section of the documentation](./docs/usage-with-other-languages.md) to learn more.

 ## Table of Contents